 IVHQ is the only volunteer travel company to be a member of the Volunteer Groups Alliance - a global coalition of organisations committed to sustainable development through volunteering.
 All of our Wildlife Conservation volunteer programs align with the United Nation’s Sustainable Development Goals, with a particular focus on building more sustainable communities, taking climate action, protecting life below water and conserving life on land.

 What’s it like to volunteer abroad on a wildlife conservation program?

-Check out this incredible video from IVHQer Hunter on his recent Wildlife Conservation project on a private game reserve in Victoria Falls, Africa.
+Check out this incredible video from IVHQ wildlife volunteer, Hunter, on his recent Wildlife Conservation project on a private game reserve in Victoria Falls, Africa.
 Hunter saw wild elephant, black rhino, lion, cape buffalo, hyena, crocodile and helped protect their precious home through a range of conservation activities.

 Here’s how he got on: